podium-lib/podlet/README.md

 });
 ```

-It also might be that the request from a layout contain context values not
-defined by podium.
-One can add these to the default by just adding them in
+Additional values not defined by Podium can also be appended to the
-the same way as one are overriding the built in context values.
+default context in the same way.

 Example of adding a context value: